List of Foo Fighters concert tours: Sonic Highways Tour (2014–15)

 The Foo Fighters reunited on February 1, 2014, headlining the "Bud Light Hotel Amphitheatre" built alongside West Side Manhattan for Super Bowl XLVIII.
-On May 5, the band performed a surprise gig in Washington D.C.'s 9:30 Club.
+On May 5, the band performed a surprise gig in Washington, D.C.'s 9:30 Club.
 Thirteen days later, while recording at New Orleans' Preservation Hall for their upcoming album Sonic Highways, the Foo Fighters held another unannounced concert at the venue, with the collaboration of the Preservation Hall Jazz Band.
 In June, the band headlined Firefly Music Festival in Delaware.
 In September the Foo Fighters played at the closing of the Invictus Games in London, which was preceded by three intimate gigs in English clubs, and a crowdfunded concert in Richmond, Virginia.

 For the premiere of the HBO TV series Foo Fighters: Sonic Highways in October, a private concert was held at the Cubby Bear Bar in Chicago.
 The promotional tour for the album runs through 2015.
 In January, the band plays South America in January, Australia and New Zealand in February and March, Ireland and the United Kingdom in May, Europe in June, and North America from July to October.
 While doing a series of European concerts in November, the November 2015 Paris attacks led the Foo Fighters to cancel 11 remaining gigs due to both respect for the victims and subsequent border closures across the continent.

 Concrete and Gold Tour (2017–18)

-Two years after the last tour, the Foo Fighters started another to promote Concrete and Gold even before its release.
+Two years after the last tour, the Foo Fighters started another Spring Tour to promote the unnamed and unannounced album Concrete and Gold before its release.
 The Oceania leg had the band supported by Weezer, who had just put out the album Pacific Daydream.
+The tour kicked off on October 14 in Richmond, VA.
 Initially planned to run until September 2018, the tour got the addition of seven more North American concerts in October.
 Singers Laura Mace, Samantha Sidley, and Barbara Gruska were brought in for the vocal harmonies in "The Sky is a Neighborhood", with Dave Grohl's daughter Violet also joining them on occasion.

-26th Anniversary\Medicine at Midnight Tour (2021–22)
+26th Anniversary/Medicine at Midnight Tour/Live in North America 2022 (2021–22)

 To celebrate their 25th anniversary, there were plans for a "The Van Tour 2020", performing in the same cities of the Foo Fighters' first North American tour, only in larger venues.
 However, those wound up cancelled due to the COVID-19 pandemic.
 The concerts were eventually changed to a 26th Anniversary Tour, starting in July 2021.

-In 2021, the band announced a tour promoting Medicine at Midnight that would happen the following year, featuring 17 stadium dates in North America.
-However, the tour ended up cancelled early during a South America trip, once Taylor Hawkins died in Colombia.
+In 2021, the band announced a tour promoting Medicine at Midnight that would happen the following year, featuring 17 stadium dates in North America (Live in North America 2022). however, the tour ended up cancelled early during a South America trip, once Taylor Hawkins died in Colombia.